 If indicated, your provider will be able to prescribe medication that will be recorded in your chart.
 We will not be able to prescribe controlled drugs such as narcotics (Percocet, Vicodin etc.) nor sedative medications such as valium, lorazepam, Xanax, etc. If you are on a controlled drug on a regular basis, a virtual visit may be appropriate for some follow-up visits, if your provider is comfortable with this.

 We will bill your insurance, but if it is not covered by your insurance you are responsible for paying the cost of the visit.
 If your insurance denies payment for a virtual visit, you will be billed at our discounted cash payment fee.
-These visits are usually $48 – $75 depending on the complexity of the visit, number of problems discussed, and amount of time needed to complete the visit.
+These visits vary in price, but are similar to in-person office visits and vary depending on the complexity of the visit, number of problems discussed and/or the amount of time needed to complete the visit.